TobiasGruening/ARU-Net/README.md

 The demo will load a trained model and perform inference for five sample images of the cBad test set CITE.
 The network was trained to predict the position of baselines and separators for the begining and end of each text line.
 After running the python script you should see a matplot window.
 To go to the next image just close it.
-An image and the corresponding output maps are shown below.
+An image and the preduced prediction maps are shown below.

 ![image_1](demo_images/T_Freyung_005-01_0247.jpg)
 ![image_2](demo_images/pred_ch0.jpg)
 ![image_3](demo_images/pred_ch1.jpg)

+### Train
+This section describes step-by-step the procedure to train your own model.